Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: CR Structures

 Therefore, for the situation discussed here, where we have singled out a unique asymptotically shear-free NGC and associated complex world line, we have a uniquely chosen CR structure induced on $\mathfrak{I}^{+}$.
+To see how our three manifold, $\mathfrak{I}^{+}$, can be embedded into $\mathbb{C}^{2}$ we introduce the CR equation~\cite{CR2}